Friends, the cornerstones of being in the mountains

 Not all SP friends are people I have met in person.
 In fact, I feel like I have a wealth of friends made here at SP via comments, emails and some who are kind enough to vote regularly on my work.
 The list is too long to create but a few that jump quickly to my mind are rpc (Radek), klenke, mountaingazelle, HenryK, Anya Jingle, Tracy, rmjwinters, SoCalHiker, d_shorb, Icarreau (Larry), Marcsoltan, Romuald Kosina, calebEOC, MOCKBA, Wasatchvoyage, Maurice Ravel (Eric) and so many others that it is impossible to list you all.
 Don't worry if you don't see your name on this short list, you are all special and thank you for being there.

-I look at my profile and see my age as 69 and that is sometimes a bit of a shock to me.
+I look at my profile and see my age as 73 and that is sometimes a bit of a shock to me.
 How come I still feel and think like I'm 25?
 Its only when I look in the mirror and wonder who that old person is that I realize that I am "starting to get old".

 Half of my hiking companions have been half my age or less and yet, when we get on the trail, the age difference seems to disappear as we share the same passion for being there on that trail (in the mountains) While I am not as fleet of foot as I once was, I will still almost always get to the top.
 Of course going downhill, I am generally almost as fast as my younger counterparts.

-I have appreciated those young hikers like Greg, Kadee and Eric N., who have slowed down to accomodate me and those older hikers like Bob, Dennis, and many others who have done likewise.
+I have appreciated those young hikers like Greg, Kadee, Brett H. and Eric N., who have slowed down to accomodate me and those older hikers like Bob, Dennis, and many others who have done likewise.
 Ageing sucks but yet, nothing can diminish my love for the mountains and the adventure each peak brings into my life.
 Thank you to all my special friends, you have a place in my heart.